Unturned3/Microdot/readme.md

 The Microdot Wiki is where all the tutorials and documentation are stored.
 Check out the Wiki to start building your own Microdot Linux!
 You can also visit the FAQ section to learn more about the Microdot project.

 # FAQ

-### What does "Microdot" mean?

-Microdots are a steganographic technique that involves photographically shrinking a large chunk of text to the size of a typographical dot, such as a period.
-This term is used here to figuratively show the fact that Microdot Linux compresses a lot of functionality into a tiny amount of space.

 ### Why did you build the Microdot project?